samadh192/CoralBlockchain-SI-Assesment/README.md

-# integrating a web form and MySQL database using Python Flask and Go backend
+# Integrating a web form and MySQL database using Python Flask and Go backend
 RestFul Flask Python API to access and modify a MySQL database.

 Note: Before running the python API please excecute the stored procedures on the database.